 The Switching Operator will publish criteria on the Switching Portal describing the circumstances when an Energy Supplier shall report, in advance, any exceptionally high demand that it expects to place on the Switching Arrangements, for example when bulk transfers are taking place.
 Any such exceptionally high demand must be reported to the Switching Service Desk via the Switching Portal as soon as practicable.
 The Switching Operator shall review the criteria from time to time and shall secure adequate publicity for any changes that it makes to the criteria.

-Where a Switching Data Service Provider becomes aware that exceptionally high demand is expected, it shall notify the Switching Service Desk as soon as practicable.
+Where a Switching Data Service Provider becomes aware that exceptionally high demand is expected, it shall notify the Switching Operator, via the Switching Service Desk as soon as practicable.

 The Switching Operator shall communicate any reports of exceptionally high demand to all relevant Switching Data Service Providers enabling them to either ensure their services are able to meet such a demand or provide a suitable solution to mitigate the risk to the Switching Arrangements.
+Switching Data Service Providers shall highlight to the Switching Operator if this demand is likely to breach the maximum capacity requirements defined in the relevant Service Definition.

 The Switching Operator shall take all reasonable steps to ensure that the Switching Arrangements are capable of dealing with exceptionally high demand and shall highlight any limitation on availability to Market Participants as soon as reasonably practicable if this cannot be achieved.